Skip Navigation

 Business Payments

 Payments fraud is a widespread problem that can lead to significant financial losses for businesses.
-According to the 2023 AFP Payments Fraud and Control survey, 65% of organizations were victims of a payment fraud attack or attempted attack in 2022.
+According to the 2024 AFP® Payments Fraud and Control Survey Report, 80% of organizations were victims of payments fraud attacks or attempted attacks in 2023.
+This is an increase of 15% from 2022.

 Checks continue to be one of the payment methods most susceptible to fraud, however, ACH payments also pose an area of risk for businesses.